Zhima Credit: History

+China has a much lower rate of credit use than developed markets.
+As a result, it lacks the associated credit reports.

-Zhima Credit was introduced on 28 January 2015. to be the first credit agency in China to use a score system for individual users, using both online and offline information.
+Zhima Credit was introduced on 28 January 2015.
+It was the first credit agency in China to use a score system for individual users, using both online and offline information.
 It was developed when the People's Bank of China lifted the restrictions and let non-bank institutes conduct personal credit information operations.

 Usage

+A higher Zhima credit score increases the availability of microloans from Alibaba (for example, for the Taobao platform).
+It can also have some benefits outside of Alibaba platforms, like potentially waiving deposits for hotel bookings or bicycle rentals from businesses that partner with Alipay.

+All Taobao buyers and sellers with a sufficiently high Zhima credit score can vote and express their opinions on proposed changes to Taobao rules.

 Baihe.com, a Chinese matchmaking company, uses Zhima Credit data as part of its service.

 Technology platform

 In 2015, Zhima Credit published information on the methodology behind its currently running beta version.

 Zhima Credit's scoring system is roughly modeled after FICO scoring in the United States and Schufa in Germany.

 Data collection

 The corporate network of Zhima Credit, led by the Alibaba Group, spans over insurance, loan, historical payment, dating, shopping and mobility data.
 It collects data from all sources by utilizing the regulatory freedom it built from objects and social networks, public and private institutions and offline and online.
 The system is powered by "data from more than 300 million real-name registered users and 37 million small businesses that buy and sell on Alibaba Group marketplaces".
-Due to Zhima Credit’s close collaboration with the government, it also has access to all public documents, such as official identity and financial records.
+Due to Zhima Credit's close collaboration with the government, it also has access to all public documents, such as official identity and financial records.